Anna Cathcart

-Anna Cathcart (born June 16, 2003) is a Canadian actress.
-She became known for starring in season two of Odd Squad (2016–2019) as Agent Olympia.
-Cathcart also gained wide recognition for portraying Kitty Covey in Netflix's To All the Boys I've Loved Before film series (2018–2021).
-She is also known for portraying Dizzy Tremaine in Disney Channel's Descendants 2 (2017) and Descendants 3 (2019) and Zoe Valentine in the Brat web series of the same name (2019) and Spring Breakaway (2019).
+Anna Cathcart (born June 16, 2003) is a Canadian actress who gained widespread recognition for playing Kitty Song-Covey in Netflix's To All the Boys film series (2018–2021) and in the character’s own spin-off show XO, Kitty (2023−present).
+She began her career as a child actress, starring as Agent Olympia in the PBS Kids/TVOKids series Odd Squad (2016–2019) for which she won a Canadian Screen Award.
+Cathcart also played Dizzy Tremaine in the Disney Channel films Descendants 2 (2017) and Descendants 3 (2019) and the titular role in the Brat web series Zoe Valentine (2019).